• Skip to primary navigation

 How to make chocolate chunks

 While you can always buy semi-sweet chocolate chunks, you can make them at home.
 One of the easiest ways is to chop a chocolate bar with a serrated knife.
-Just carefully run the knife down and across, creating chunks.
+Carefully run the knife down and across to create chunks.

 Another way is to place an unwrapped chocolate bar in a plastic bag and freeze for a few minutes.
 Then break the bar with a rolling pin or the back of the spoon.
-You will get different sizes of chunks, which is what you need.
+You will get different-sized chunks, which is what you need.

 A batch of double chocolate chunk cookies on a grey dessert plate: Close up